wechto/paper/README.md

 New: [Adaptive Policy Transfer in Reinforcement Learning](https://arxiv.org/pdf/2105.04699.pdf)

 adapt the source policy to learn to solve a target task with significant **transition differences** and uncertainties.

+:curly_loop: [Unsupervised Domain Adaptation with Dynamics Aware Rewards in Reinforcement Learning](https://arxiv.org/pdf/2110.12997.pdf) :fire: :volcano:

+DARS:  We propose an unsupervised domain adaptation method to identify and acquire skills across dynamics.
+We introduce a KL regularized objective to encourage emergence of skills, rewarding the agent for both discovering skills and aligning its behaviors respecting dynamics shifts.

 :curly_loop: [SINGLE EPISODE POLICY TRANSFER IN REINFORCEMENT LEARNING](https://arxiv.org/pdf/1910.07719.pdf) :fire: :+1:  ​ ​